jiri-nohavec/jezisek-remote-ringing/README.md

 # jezisek-remote-ringing

-#TODO
+# TODO
-* prevent workstation lock when running, because vlc will not play under lockdown
+* vlc will not play under locked user sesstion, prevent it!